2000 NCAA Division I Men's Swimming and Diving Championships

 The 2000 NCAA Division I Men's Swimming and Diving Championships were contested in March 2000 at the University Aquatic Center at the University of Minnesota in Minneapolis, Minnesota at the 77th annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.

-Along with 2004, this was one of two NCAA championship meets held on a short course meters (25 meters), rather than the NCAA's traditional short-course yards format (25 yards).
+Along with the 2004 edition, this was one of only two NCAA championship meets held in short course meters (25 m) rather than the NCAA's traditional short-course yards (25 yd) format.
+This allowed world records to be set at the competition.

 Texas topped the team standings, finishing 153 points ahead of Stanford.